How to create an effective list of SD WAN requirements?

 Multiple circuit redundancy

-Most organizations considering SD WAN solutions are employing redundant data circuits to at least some of their branch offices.
+Most organisations considering SD WAN solutions are employing redundant data circuits to at least some of their branch offices.
 You also need your SD WAN solution to take redundancy into account within the deployment.
 You should determine not just how the solution reacts in the event of a link failure, but also ask what happens when an SD WAN controller fails.
 Are the controllers in-line (at a headquarters location) or are they in the cloud?
 Is there a redundant controller in the event of a controller failure?
-In the event of a circuit failure at a branch, you'll want to determine how quickly you need the solution to fail (all traffic) over to the backup path.
+In the event of a circuit failure at a branch, you’ll want to determine how quickly you need the solution to fail (all traffic) over to the backup path.

 Tunnel bonding or circuit aggregation